 Consult the regional poison control center or local medical toxicologist (certified through the American Board of Medical Toxicology or the American Board of Emergency Medicine) for additional information and patient care recommendations.

 Pursue pulmonary consultation for patients with respiratory compromise or complications from aspiration.
 Consult cardiology department personnel for patients with ventricular dysrhythmias or cardiac arrest.
 Consult with ear, nose, and throat (ENT) and/or plastic surgery specialists if significant burns or irritation of the mucous membranes are present on the face or significant dermal burns are observed on the rest of the body.
-Consult neurology for patients with neurological or cognitive deficits from chronic exposure.
+Consult neurology for patients with neurologic or cognitive deficits from chronic exposure.

 Advise workers with occupational exposure not to work in poorly ventilated enclosed rooms.